mdiep/composition-talk/The Composition and Decomposition of Software.md

 ## **_Bricks_** designed for **_Interlocking Assembly_**
 ## **_Interlocking Assembly_** depends on **_Bricks_**

 ^ To thing about this a little more clearly, consider LEGOs.
-LEGO bricks and their assembly where designed together and depend on each other.
+LEGO bricks and their assembly were designed together and depend on each other.
 If you changed one, you'd have to change the other.

 ---